poperor/paceandspeed/README.md

-# Pace and Speed
+# Runner's caclulator

 Convert freely between pace and speed.
-You can also find pace and speed for the time used on any given distance or lap.
+You can also find pace or speed for the time used on any given distance or lap.

 ## Getting Started